gavintreseder/pof/README.md

 ## Demo

-Larger more detailed demonstrations can be found in notebooks/
+Larger more detailed demonstrations can be found in notebooks.

 ## Technology